Fitness to Practise

 Some employers with a contract with the University require the University to inform them of the outcome of any formal hearings.
 Where the student is also a registrant the PSRB may be informed.
 The university has obligations to inform of the Disclosure and Baring Service (DBS) of certain types of concerns which would be considered via this procedure.
 Notification of formal findings maybe included in references where they are considered relevant.

-Should you choose to withdraw partway through a case the University will normally continue to complete the case, for example to a formal hearing, or exceptionally pause the case putting on note on your file and should you wish to return to the University would reserve the right to re-open the original case before you would be able to re-join.
+Should you choose to withdraw partway through a case, the university will normally continue to complete the case.
+Moving on for example to a formal hearing, or pause the case, putting a note on your file.
+In these circumstances, should you wish to return, the University would reserve the right to re-open the original case before you would be able to re-join.

 Raising a concern about a student

-Depending on the nature of the concern, if you wish to raise a concern about the behaviour of another student you can raise it with Report It your Personal Tutor, the Wellbeing team or email studentconduct@salford.ac.uk.
+Depending on the nature of the concern, if you wish to raise a concern about the behaviour of another student you can raise it with Report It, vai a apprioate memebr of staff suchh as your Personal Tutor, or programme leader

 The University will not normally take forward anonymous reports, unless corroborating evidence can be provided.
-The University may withhold personal information about individuals involved in a case from other parties, if, and when, it is considered appropriate and does not have a negative effect on the intention to ensure ‘natural justice’.
+In some versy specific circumstances the university may withhold personal information about individuals involved in a case from other parties, if, and when, it is considered appropriate and does not have a negative effect on the intention to ensure ‘natural justice’.

 Advice